eebasso/WarpX/Docs/source/usage/parameters.rst

     * ``none``: Do not inject macro-particles (for example, in a simulation that starts with neutral, ionizable atoms, one may want to create the electrons species -- where ionized electrons can be stored later on -- without injecting electron macro-particles).

 .. fv:var:: <species_name>.num_particles_per_cell_each_dim
-    :type: `3 int in 3D, RZ, RSPHERE, 2 int in 2D and RCYLINDER`

     With the NUniformPerCell injection style, this specifies the number of particles along each axis within a cell.
 For RZ, the three axis are radius, theta, and z and that the recommended number of particles per theta is at least two times the number of azimuthal modes requested.